 Here's everything you need to help you plan your very own walking adventure.
 Click on the blue tabs below for more information.
 To save this itinerary to view later, or to download it as a PDF, use the Save to My Rucksack button at the top of the page.

 This undeveloped stretch of coast provides a mixture of easy, high, open walking and some fairly strenuous climbs up and down steep slopes and steps to reach beautiful coves.
-The daily distances vary considerably and some involve several hundred meters of ascent and descent, so don’t underestimate the time/effort required.
+The daily distances vary considerably and some involve several hundred metres of ascent and descent, so don’t underestimate the time/effort required.

 Air / Rail